cyx/resume/README.rst

 Boughtstuff_
   Software Engineer *2010*
     Created a Web 2.0 service leveraging twitter to let people know what you have bought.
 Uses Sinatra, Redis, EC2, S3 and Cloudfront.
-Automated test suites were written using Contest and Stories.
+Automated test suites were written using `Contest`_ and `Stories`_.
 Asynchronous processing done using Redis lists and a basic Ruby daemon process.

 Recomed_
   Lead Software Engineer *2008 - 2010*